MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customize-reports.md

   - D365CS
 ---

-# Customize visual display of historical analytics reports in Customer Service
+# Customize visual display of historical analytics reports

 Dynamics 365 Customer Service provides out-of-box reporting capabilities, including industry-standard metrics that are critical for every support organization.
 These reports are designed to help supervisors in your organization to better understand and manage agent performance.